rachitnigam/rachitnigam.com/content/about.md

 *Pronunciation*: Ruh-CHITH NI-gum.
 First name rhymes with "crutch-it".
 {% end %}
 a visiting researcher at [MIT CSAIL][csail] working with [Jonathan Ragan-Kelley][jrk] and a PhD candidate at [Cornell University][pl-cornell] working with [Adrian Sampson][adrian].
-**I will be on the academic and industrial research job market in the 2023-24 cycle.**
+**I will be on the academic and industrial research job market in the 2023-24 cycle.
+My [statement][research-stmt] overviews some of my research interests.**

 My research ([Filament][], [Calyx][], [Dahlia][]) is focused on building high-level programming models for designing hardware accelerators and is supported through the [Jane Street Fellowship][js-fellow].
 I've previously been a visiting scholar at the [UW PLSE lab][plse] and [Brown's PLT group][brown-plt], and did my undergraduate research at the [PLASMA research group][plasma] at the University of Massachusetts Amherst.